Tech explained.

 See all guides →

-By Ken Hollow, the man who discovered his client’s password was “VelvetQueen123” and nearly had a professional breakdown I found out by accident.
-Nana needed…
+By Ken Hollow, the man who discovered his fox spirit client’s password for everything was “VelvetQueen123” — and yes, she used the same one for…

-By Ken Hollow, the man who had to explain to a fox spirit that her photos don’t literally float above the earth I knew this…
+By Ken Hollow, a man who once had to explain to a fox spirit that the microwave was not, in fact, “attacking the router out…

 One fox.
 One manager.